locbbb48/Tetrist-Game-Web/README.md

-A tetrist game code by html, css, js.
+A tetrist game project to learn javascript.

 You can play game in: !(https://locbbb48.github.io/Tetrist-Game-Web/)